-L2G says that it carried out an income and expenditure assessment with Miss B prior to providing her with her loan.
+L2G says that it carried out an income and expenditure assessment with Miss A prior to providing her with her loan.
 It also carried out credit checks.
-Miss B declared that she was earning around £1,476.00 a month.
-She also declared that she had expenditure of £409 a month.
-L2G checks suggested her income declaration was accurate but her expenditure was actually closer to £1,125.00.
-This still left Miss B with enough to cover the payments to this loan.
+Miss A declared that she was earning around £3,000.00 a month.
+She also declared that she had expenditure of £750 a month.
+L2G checks suggested her income was closer to £2,300.00 and her expenditure was actually closer to £1,1850.00.
+This still left Miss A with enough to cover the payments to this loan.

 I've carefully considered what L2G has said.
-But L2G's own checks suggest that the monthly payments for this loan would be taking her right to the limit of her disposable income.
-Furthermore, L2G's credit checks clearly show that Miss B was significantly indebted and had recent difficulties repaying credit.
-Equally, L2G clearly wasn't confident in the income and expenditure information Miss B provided such that it adjusted the figures.
-Bearing all of this in mind, I think that L2G needed to take steps to verify Miss B's actual monthly expenditure.
+But L2G's own checks suggest that the monthly payments for this loan would be taking her close to the limit of her disposable income.
+Furthermore, L2G's credit checks clearly show that Miss A was significantly indebted and had recent difficulties repaying credit.
+She also still had an active County Court Judgement.
+Equally, L2G clearly wasn't confident in the income and expenditure information Miss A provided such that it adjusted the figures.
+Bearing all of this in mind, I think that L2G needed to take steps to verify Miss A's actual monthly expenditure.

-As I can't see that this L2G did do this, I don't think that the checks it carried out before providing Miss B with her loans were reasonable and proportionate.
+As I can't see that this L2G did do this, I don't think that the checks it carried out before providing Miss A with her loans were reasonable and proportionate.

-Would reasonable and proportionate checks have indicated to L2G that Miss B would have been unable to repay her loan?
+Would reasonable and proportionate checks have indicated to L2G that Miss A would have been unable to repay her loan?

 As reasonable and proportionate checks weren't carried out before this loan was provided, I can't say for sure what they would've shown.
-So I need to decide whether it is more likely than not that a proportionate check would have told L2G that Miss B would have been unable to sustainably repay this loan.
+So I need to decide whether it is more likely than not that a proportionate check would have told L2G that Miss A would have been unable to sustainably repay this loan.

-L2G was required to establish whether Miss B could make her loan repayments without experiencing significant adverse consequences - not just whether the loan payments were technically affordable on a strict pounds and pence calculation.
+L2G was required to establish whether Miss A could make her loan repayments without experiencing significant adverse consequences - not just whether the loan payments were technically affordable on a strict pounds and pence calculation.

 I've carefully considered the information provided.
-Having done so, it's clear that Miss B was borrowing further to repay previous loans.
-Her income was pretty much being used to meet commitments to existing creditors and even then she was failing to meet some of them.
-So I think that proportionate checks would more likely than not have shown L2G that Miss B was unlikely to be able to make her payments without borrowing further or suffering significant adverse consequences.
+Having done so, it's clear that Miss A was borrowing further to repay previous loans.
+Her income was pretty much being used to meet commitments to existing creditors and even then she was making incomplete payments to some of them.
+So I think that proportionate checks would more likely than not have shown L2G that Miss A was unlikely to be able to make her payments without borrowing further or suffering significant adverse consequences.

-Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Miss B would not have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
-And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted L2G to the fact that Miss B was in no sort of position to make the payments on this loan without suffering significant adverse consequences.
+Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Miss A would not have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
+And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted L2G to the fact that Miss A was in no sort of position to make the payments on this loan without suffering significant adverse consequences.

-Did L2G act unfairly or unreasonably towards Miss B in some other way?
+Did L2G act unfairly or unreasonably towards Miss A in some other way?

 I've carefully thought about everything provided.
-And having done so, I've not seen anything to suggest that L2G acted unfairly or unreasonably towards Miss B in some other way.
-So I don't think L2G acted unfairly or unreasonably towards Miss B in some other way.
+And having done so, I've not seen anything to suggest that L2G acted unfairly or unreasonably towards Miss A in some other way.
+So I don't think L2G acted unfairly or unreasonably towards Miss A in some other way.

-Did Miss B lose out as a result of L2G unfairly providing her with her loan?
+Did Miss A lose out as a result of L2G unfairly providing her with these loans?